RadiusNetworks/altbeacon-reference/README.md

 For more information on the AltBeacon specification, visit the public [AltBeacon spec](https://github.com/AltBeacon/spec) repo hosted on GitHub

-Note: the 20-byte beacon identifier has been subdivided into three parts in this example for interoperability
+**Note**: the 20-byte beacon identifier has been subdivided into three parts in this example for interoperability

-<sup>This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).</sup>
+Copyright &copy; 2014 by Radius Networks

+This software is licensed under an adapted BSD license, the Attribution Assurance License.
+See the [LICENSE](LICENSE) for details.